TroupeLang/Troupe/README.md

 ## Installation

+Once all dependencies have been installed, the whole project can be built and Troupe installed to the `bin` directory with `make all`.
+The following shows step-by-step which dependencies are needed for which parts and how to install them.

 ### Step 1.
 Install JS runtime
 1. Install NodeJS (e.g. `sudo apt-get install nodejs`)
 2. Get [yarn](https://yarnpkg.com/lang/en/) package manager (e.g. `npm install --global yarn`)
 3. Install js dependencies via `yarn install`
-4. Apply local js patches to the dependencies via `yarn patch-package`
+4. Apply local js patches to the dependencies via `yarn patch-package` (might already be executed by `yarn install`)
 5. Set the `TROUPE` environment variable to point to the folder that contains this README.
 In bash this is done by adding the following lines to a file such as `~/.bashrc` or `~/.bash_profile`:
    ```
    TROUPE=<path to the installation directory>